Sri Lanka Itinerary 6 Days With Sri Lanka Adventure

 Accommodation in Udawalawe

 There are ample accommodation facilities in Udawalawe.
 There are several big properties and many small hotels and guesthouses.
-One can find the suitable accommodation depending on the budget.
+One can find suitable accommodation depending on the budget.
 The Udawalawe national park is one of the best places to spot Sri Lanka wild elephants due to a large concentration of wild elephants.
 As Udawalawe national park established in 1950’s large number of wild animals residing in the surrounding area were caged into the national park.
 Therefore the park has the highest concentration of wild elephants compared to most other national parks in the region.

 Elephant Orphanage Udawalawe

-Udawalwe elephant orphanage is to be found near the national park and visitors can have the access to the orphanage by paying the entrance fee.
+Udawalwe elephant orphanage is to be found near the national park and visitors can have access to the orphanage by paying the entrance fee.
 Usually, the orphan elephants can be seen at the elephant orphanage during the feeding hours.
 Everyday orphan baby elephants are concentrated to the elephant orphanage for feeding organized by the park administration.

 All orphan babies are fed by the workers and each baby gets five litres of milk at a time.
 Every day there are five feeding occasions and orphan elephants reach the orphanage only during the feeding hours.
 Rest of the day they live in the jungle and mingle with the rest of the herd.
 Therefore these orphan elephant babies gradually get used to their natural habitat.
 The Udawalawe national park is established to accommodate the elephants who lost their habitats due to the expansion of the farmland in the Udawalawe region.